How Long Does It Take, What Degree Do You Need, and More

 High School Diploma

-1 common question that we always get is what major or degree do I need to become A Crossing Guard or what courses do I need to take.
+One of the most common questions that we always get is what major or degree do I need to become Crossing Guards or what courses do I need to take.

-We did a survey to ask other Crossing Guards what did they major in college or university and here are the most popular majors that came up.
+We also asked Crossing Guards what did they major in college or university and here are the top 5 most popular majors that came up.

 The majority of crossing guards typically enter the occupation with a high school diploma or a similar level education.
 Most of them don’t go to a college to get an associate’s or bachelor’s degree.